-Ronald Reagan selected Anthony Kennedy (pictured on the day of investiture) the Supreme Court in 1987 after his first two nominees-Robert Bork and Douglas Ginsburgwere not confirmed.
-Blackmun, who Harry had been Richard Nixon's third choice, sent Kennedy a note welcoming him as a member in the "Good Old #3 Club."
-However. because Ginsburg's commission was never sent to the Senate, an argument can be made that Kennedy belongs to the much larger #2 club.
+Ronald Reagan selected Anthony Kennedy (pictured on the day of his investiture) for the Supreme Court in 1987 after his first two nominees-Robert Bork and Douglas Ginsburgwere not confirmed.
+Harry Blackmun, who had been Richard Nixon's third choice, sent Kennedy a note welcoming him as a member in the "Good Old #3 Club."
+However, because Ginsburg's commission was never sent to the Senate, an argument can be made that Kennedy belongs to the much larger #2 club.